How to make money when you declutter and sell stuff online

 I prefer selling larger or fragile items locally to avoid long-distance courier collections.
 Facebook groups, Facebook Marketplace, Gumtree, and Preloved are great options.

 I've successfully sold fragile items (half of my Emma Bridgewater collection) on eBay but I always hold my breath until the buyer receives the item.
-If you do go down this route buy a lot of bubble wrap and some sturdy boxes!
+If you do go down this route, buy a lot of bubble wrap and some sturdy boxes!

 Fun fact - I have noticed that the majority of items I've sold on Facebook Marketplace have been purchased by women.
 However, I was surprised when I received over 50 enquiries from men in just one afternoon for a Barbecue that I listed for sale!

-Where to sell Games and Consoles
+Where to sell toys, Lego and games online

 eBay or Facebook fan pages are a great place to sell your unwanted gaming items.
 However, if you want a hassle-free option then Music Magpie or WeBuyGames offer trade-ins on newer models.